zorrokid/film-freak/README.md

 One of the features I've been focusing from the start is using [Google ML Kit](https://developers.google.com/ml-kit) to recognize text from images and implementing a widget to fill textual form fields by selecting text from a image.

+Currently developing this only for Android target since possible to test only with Android devices.

 ## Features

 Some of the features currently implemented are: